Āsana sequence impacts health and fitness

 The exercise routines focus on maximising the effect on the relevant portion of the body at a time.
 They are holistic and cover all parts of the body.

-So, the practitioner should stay close to the state of homeostasis when practicing āsana.
-Incidentally, homeostasis is a psychosomatic state where the body is in physical and psychological balance and equanimity.
+In real terms, this means that when practicing āsana, the practitioner should stay close to the state where his body does not experience any stress, a state called homeostasis.
+Incidentally, homeostasis is a psychosomatic state where the body is in physical and psychological balance and equilibrium.

 Therefore, āsana is a static exercise where the body movement is minimal and the focus is on holding the pose to maximise impact on a specific area of the body.